toni-sharpe/data-visualisation/README.md

 ### Python backend

+Python and Flask create a backend for interface with the database and for some calculations using NumPy.
+This (repo can be found here)](https://github.com/toni-sharpe/python-example)

 ## CoPilot

 Was used against a now deleted repository.
 I was curious to know what it would suggest given the code and the context of the data representing a real-world medical problem.
 It got very close then published things as a PR that broke the ethical code I have imposed on the data, therefore the repo has been removed and replaced with this one.